vippsas/vipps-ecom-api/vipps-ecom-api.md

 A payment is uniquely identified by the combination of `merchantSerialNumber` and `orderId`:

 * `merchantSerialNumber`: The merchant's Vipps id.
+Excample: `123456`.
 * `orderId`: Must be unique for the `merchantSerialNumber`.
+Example: `order123abc`.

-To initiate an express checkout payment the payment initiation call must include the `"paymentType":"eComm Express Payment"` parameter.
+To initiate an express checkout payment the payment initiation call must include the `"paymentType": "eComm Express Payment"` parameter.
 If this parameter is not passed, the payment type will default to regular payment.

-To add authentication to the callbacks made by Vipps the merchant may provide an `authToken`.
-This token will then be returned as a `Authorization` header in the callback and shipping details requests made by Vipps for that order.
+To add authentication to the callbacks made by Vipps to the merchant, the merchanbt may provide an `authToken`.
+This token will then be returned as an `Authorization` header in the callback and shipping details requests made by Vipps for that order.
+Please not that this is unrelated to the authentication required by the Vipps API.

-Once successfully initiated, a response with a redirect URL is returned.
+When the payment is successfully initiated, a response with a redirect URL is returned.
 Please note that Vipps only makes _one_ request for the callback and shipping details endpoints.
 There is no retry functionality, so the merchant's server must be able to respond.